Ireland

 An additional ‘profit resource rent’ tax applies to certain petroleum activities.
 Depending on the profit yield of a site, the tax rate applicable can range from 25% to 40%.

 Close companies (see the Income determination section) may be subject to additional corporate taxes on undistributed investment income (including Irish dividends) and on undistributed income from professional services.
-Examples of professional services include professions such as solicitor, accountant, doctor, and engineer.
+Examples of professional services include those provided by professionals such as solicitors, accountants, doctors, and engineers.

 Pillar Two

-Ireland has legislated for the Pillar Two rules with effect from 1 January 2024 for the Income Inclusion Rule (IIR) and 1 January 2025 for the Undertaxed Profits Rule (UTPR).
+Ireland legislated for the Pillar Two rules with effect from 1 January 2024 for the Income Inclusion Rule (IIR) and Qualified Domestic Top-up Tax (QDTT), and 1 January 2025 for the Undertaxed Profits Rule (UTPR).

-Pillar Two aims to ensure that in-scope businesses (those with consolidated group revenues of EUR 750 million or more in at least two of the four preceding fiscal years) pay at least a 15% effective tax rate on their profits in each jurisdiction they operate in.
-The Irish Pillar Two legislation is derived from the OECD model rules and the EU Directive.
+Pillar Two aims to ensure that in-scope businesses (those with consolidated group revenues of 750 million euros (EUR) or more in at least two of the four preceding fiscal years) pay at least a 15% effective tax rate on their profits in each jurisdiction in which they operate.
+The Irish Pillar Two legislation is derived from the Organisation for Economic Co-operation and Development (OECD) model rules and the European Union (EU) Global Minimum Tax Directive.
 The rules are further supplemented through the OECD guidance.
-The guidance issued to date is referenced in the legislation (including the most recently released administrative guidance in December 2023).
+OECD Administrative Guidance issued has been included in legislation with the exception of Administrative Guidance released by the OECD on 5 January 2026.

 The rules adopted in Irish Pillar Two legislation, which are derived from OECD Administrative Guidance, include the following provisions (not an exhaustive list):